forta-network/docs/docs/deploying-cli.md

-# Deploying your agent with the CLI
+# Deploying your bot with the CLI

-This page covers how to deploy your agent using the `forta-agent` CLI tool.
+This page covers how to deploy your bot using the `forta-agent` CLI tool.

 ## Documentation

-Documentation for your agent is **required** in order to deploy.
-It should let others know what conditions your agent is detecting and what sort of alerts it will fire.
+Documentation for your bot is **required** in order to deploy.
+It should let others know what conditions your bot is detecting and what sort of alerts it will fire.
 Documentation will always be in the README.md file in your project folder (we have provided example documentation to help you get started).
-Please update the README.md for your specific agent.
+Please update the README.md for your specific bot.

 ## Configuration

 A few configuration values must be set in your package.json in order to deploy:

-- `name` of your agent project should be specified and **should be globally unique**, so add some unique modifiers
+- `name` of your bot project should be specified and **should be globally unique**, so add some unique modifiers
-- `description` should be a short human-readable description of what your agent does
+- `description` should be a short human-readable description of what your bot does
-- `version` of your agent should also be set as well
+- `version` of your bot should also be set as well
-- `chainIds` of the blockchains that your agent will be scanning should be specified as an array of integers.
+- `chainIds` of the blockchains that your bot will be scanning should be specified as an array of integers.
 You must specify at least one and up to as many as you need.
 The supported chain IDs are:
     - 1 (Ethereum)
     - 137 (Polygon)
     - 56 (Binance Smart Chain)